-3. Statutory Basis of Internal Audit
+Statutory Basis of Internal Audit

-- 3.1.
+- 2.1.
 Local government is statutorily required to have an internal audit function.
-The Accounts and Audit Regulations 2015 require that 'a relevant authority must undertake an effective internal audit to evaluate the effectiveness of its risk management, control and governance processes, taking into account public sector internal auditing standards or guidance'. - 3.2.
+The Accounts and Audit Regulations 2015 require that 'a relevant authority must undertake an effective internal audit to evaluate the effectiveness of its risk management, control and governance processes, taking into account public sector internal auditing standards or guidance'. - 2.2.
 In addition, a council's Chief Finance Officer has a statutory duty under Section 151 of the Local Government Act 1972 to establish a clear framework for the proper administration of the authority's financial affairs.
-To fulfil this requirement, the S151 officer relies, amongst other sources, upon the work of internal audit.
+To fulfil this requirement, the S151 Officer relies, amongst other sources, upon the work of internal audit.

-4. Role
+3. Role

-4.1.
-SIAS internal audit activity is overseen by each council's committee charged with fulfilling audit committee responsibilities herewith referred to as the Audit Committee.
-As part of its oversight role, the Audit Committee is responsible for defining the responsibilities of SIAS via this Charter.
+- 3.1.
+SIAS internal audit activity is overseen by each client council's committee charged with fulfilling audit committee responsibilities herewith referred to as the Audit Committee.
+As part of its oversight role, the Audit Committee is responsible for defining the responsibilities of SIAS via this Charter. - 3.2.

-4.2.
 SIAS may undertake additional consultancy activity requested by management.
-The Head of Assurance will determine such activity on a case by case basis assessing the skills and resources available.
-Significant additional consultancy activity not already included in the Internal Audit Plan will only be accepted and carried out following consultation with the SIAS Board and the Audit Committee.
+The Head of Assurance will determine such activity on a case-by-case basis assessing the skills and resources available.
+Significant additional consultancy activity not already included in the Internal Audit Plan will only be accepted and carried out following consultation with the Audit Committee.

-5. Professionalism
+4. Professionalism

-- 5.1.
+- 4.1.
 SIAS governs itself by adherence to the Public Sector Internal Audit Standards (PSIAS).
-These standards include the Definition of Internal Auditing, the Code of Ethics and the International Standards for the Professional Practice of Internal Auditing.
-They set out the fundamental requirements for the professional practice of internal auditing and the evaluation of the effectiveness of an internal audit function's performance. - 5.2.
-SIAS also recognise the Mission of Internal Audit as identified within the IPPF, 'To enhance and protect organisational value by providing risk-based and objective assurance, advice and insight' and the Core Principles for the Professional Practice of Internal Auditing, which demonstrate an effective internal audit function, achieving internal audit's mission. - 5.3.
-SIAS's operations are guided by its operating procedures manual as well as applicable, Chartered Institute of Internal Auditors (CIIA) Position Papers, Practice Advisories and Guides, and relevant council policies and procedures, including compliance with the Bribery Act 2010. - 5.4.
+These standards include the Definition of Internal Auditing, the Code of Ethics and the International Standards for the Professional Practice of Internal Auditing (IPPF).
+They set out the fundamental requirements for the professional practice of internal auditing and the evaluation of the effectiveness of an internal audit function. - 4.2.
+SIAS also recognises the Mission of Internal Audit as identified within the IPPF, 'To enhance and protect organisational value by providing risk-based and objective assurance, advice and insight' and the Core Principles for the Professional Practice of Internal Auditing, which demonstrate an effective internal audit function, achieving internal audit's mission. - 4.3.
+SIAS operations are guided by its operating procedures manual as well as applicable, Chartered Institute of Internal Auditors (CIIA) and Chartered Institute of Public Finance and Accountancy (CIPFA) Position Papers, Practice Advisories and Guides, and relevant council policies and procedures, including compliance with the Bribery Act 2010. - 4.4.
 Should non-conformance with the PSIAS be identified, the Head of Assurance will investigate and disclose, in advance if possible, the exact nature of the non-conformance, the reasons for it and, if applicable, its impact on a specific engagement or engagement outcome.

-6. Authority and Confidentiality
+5. Authority and Confidentiality

-- 6.1.
-Internal auditors are authorised full, free, and unrestricted access to any and all of a client's records, physical properties, and personnel as required to carry out an engagement.
+5.1.
+Internal auditors are authorised full, free, and unrestricted access to any and all of a client's records, physical property, and personnel as required to carry out an engagement.
 All client employees are requested to assist SIAS in fulfilling its roles and responsibilities.
-Information obtained during the course of an engagement is safeguarded and confidentiality respected. - 6.2.
+Information obtained during an engagement is safeguarded and confidentiality respected in accordance with the Council's GDPR and information security policies.

+5.2.
 Internal auditors will only use information obtained to complete an engagement.
 It will not be used in a manner that would be contrary to the law, for personal gain, or detrimental to the legitimate and ethical objectives of the client organisation(s).
-Internal auditors will disclose all material facts known which if not disclosed, could distort a report or conceal unlawful practice.
+Internal auditors will disclose all material facts known which if not disclosed could distort a report or conceal unlawful practice.

-7. Organisation
+6. Organisation